Kunwar Singh

-Kunwar Singh (born: 13 November 1777 – died: 26 April 1858), also known as Babu Kunwar Singh, was a leader and military commander during the Indian Rebellion of 1857.
+Veer Kunwar Singh, also known as Babu Kunwar Singh was a chief organiser of the Indian Rebellion of 1857 from the Bhojpur region of Bihar.
+He was originally the ruler of Jagdishpur estate.
 He led a selected band of armed soldiers against the troops under the command of the British East India Company.

-He was the chief organiser of the fight against the British in Bihar.
+Modern India commemorates Kunwar Singh as a symbol of early Indian nationalism.

 Early life

-Kunwar Singh was born on 13 November 1777 to Shahabzada Singh and Panchratan Devi, in Jagdishpur of the Shahabad (now Bhojpur) district, in the state of Bihar.
-He belonged to the Ujjainiya Rajput clan.
-A British judicial officer offered a description of Kunwar Singh and described him as "a tall man, about six feet in height".
+Kunwar Singh was born on 13 November 1777 in Rajput family to Raja Sahabzada Singh and Panchratan Devi, in Jagdishpur in the Indian state of Bihar.
+He belonged to a cadet branch of the Ujjainiya dynasty which ruled the Jagdishpur principality.
+A British judicial officer offered a description of Kunwar Singh and described him as "a tall man, about seven feet in height".
 He went on to describe him as having a broad face with an aquiline nose.
 In terms of his hobbies, British officials describe him as being a keen huntsman who also enjoyed horse-riding.

-After his father's death in 1826, Kunwar Singh became the taluqdar of Jagdishpur.
-His brothers inherited some villages however a dispute arose as to their exact allocation.
+After his father's death in 1826, Kunwar Singh became the ruler of Jagdishpur.
+His brothers also got some share and inherited some territory however a dispute arose as to their exact allocation.
 This dispute was eventually settled and the brothers seemingly returned to having cordial relations.

-He married the daughter of Raja Fateh Naraiyan Singh, a wealthy zamindar of the Deo Raj estate in Gaya district who belonged to the Sisodia clan of Rajputs.
+He married the daughter of Raja Fateh Narayan Singh of the Deo Raj estate who belonged to the Sisodia clan of Rajputs.